TheCyberDiver/Splunk-In-The-Cloud-Setup/README.md

     3.3.
 Now we need to install wget to be able to run the command to install Splunk to do that run "sudo yum install wget"

     3.4.
-Now we will run the wget command received from Splunk doing "sudo wget <Splunk Command>"
+Now we will run the wget command received from Splunk doing "sudo wget -O <Splunk Command>"

     3.5.
 Do "ls" just to confirm that it downloaded